 The Bioacoustics Research Program at the Cornell Lab of Ornithology offers a 5-day Sound Analysis Workshop, usually twice per year (maximum class size in each is 11).
-The next session will be August 5-9, 2013.
-All seats have been taken, but you can ask to be added to the waiting list.
 Workshops for 2014 have not yet been scheduled.

 More than 110 students from around the world have taken the class since its inception four years ago.
 The curriculum focuses on sound spectrographic analysis techniques and how they can be applied to biological research.
 Raven and XBAT, which are sound analysis and visualization software tools developed at BRP, are used for instruction and analysis throughout the week.
 Most of the sessions are interactive (participants are provided with laptops with the necessary software installed).
 In addition, Dr. Christopher Clark, other staff, and guest scientists give presentations about their research in the field of sound analysis.

 The workshop provides an excellent opportunity to exchange ideas with classmates on your sound analysis research and to develop new contacts with analysts and researchers in the Bioacoustics Research Program.

 • Basic principles: a practical view of spectrographic analysis

 • Applications: techniques used in large-scale monitoring programs and detailed analysis of specific vocalizations including samples submitted from our participants' research

 Each workshop is tailored to the interests and requirements of the participants, based upon answers to a questionnaire we ask them to complete prior to arriving for the course.
 A sample schedule for the week is shown on the reverse side of the form.
 Limiting the class size to 10 participants allows us to give attention to each individual's needs.